-The confiscation of proceeds of crime has long been seen within the European Union as one of the most effective tools to fight organised crime.
+The confiscation of the proceeds of crime has long been seen within the European Union as one of the most effective tools to fight organised crime.
 The confiscation targets the main reason of existence of criminal organisations, i.e. maximisation of profit by illicit means.
 Confiscation means a final judicial decision, which results in the final deprivation of property.

 Confiscation at international level